Did you know you can make homemade ice cream in a bag in less than 10 minutes with just milk, salt and ice? You don’t even need a freezer!!

 How to make ice cream in a bag

-Pour a cup of milk into a ziploc bag.
+- Pour a cup of milk into a resealable plastic bag.
 Add the sugar and vanilla essence ( or just use flavoured milk ).
 Make sure the bag is properly sealed.

-Half fill a bigger ziploc bag with ice and add a good amount of salt.
+- Half-fill a bigger sealable bag with ice and add a good amount of salt.

 Why does ice cream in a bag work?